-- Monitoring requirement only.

-- pH is measured in pH units and is not to be averaged.
+^{} pH is measured in pH units and is not to be averaged.

-- See table below for quarterly sampling.
+^{} See table on Page 4 for quarterly sampling requirements.

-Minimum Sampling Requirements Quarter Months E. coli, Total Residual Chlorine (TRC), and Dissolved Oxygen All Other Pa All Other Parameters Report is Due First January, February, March Not required to sample.
-Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28th Fourth October November Sample once during October; no Sample at least once during any month of the quarter January 28th
+Minimum Sampling Requirements Quarter Months Oil & Grease Report is Due First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th